Custom Website (Advanced): Build a Website

 - Unpublishing Your Site

 - Having Issues Setting Up Your Landing Page?
 We Can Do It for You

 - Our subscription includes website hosting on TaxDome, with no third party involved.
 Use our intuitive website builder to set up your landing page.

 - It comes with a secure SSL certificate: All Web traffic will be SSL/TLS-encrypted, and clients can verify that you are the owner of the website.

 - Your site can be accessed via your firm’s TaxDome URL or your own.
-If you want to use your own website address, you’ll first need a custom domain, which can be purchased at domain.com.
-Once you have a custom domain, you’ll be able to set it up so that it points to your website on TaxDome, and you can then use your client portal as a subdomain (portal.domain.com).
+To use your own website address, you’ll need a custom domain, which can be purchased at domain.com.
+Once you have one, set it up so that it points to your website on TaxDome, and you can then use your client portal as a subdomain (portal.domain.com).

-- Having trouble setting up your landing page and/or custom domain on your own?
-If you have a paid subscription to TaxDome, we can build your website for you, using your preferences—or we can move your existing website to TaxDome while retaining the original design or making the changes you request.
+- Having trouble setting up your landing page and/or custom domain?
+If you have a paid subscription to TaxDome, we can build your website for you—or move your existing one to TaxDome while retaining the original design or making any requested changes.
 For more info, go here.